mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 analysis.bad.maxNormalizedResidual
 analysis.bad.label
 ```
-Therefore, upon detecting bad data, the `detect` variable will hold `true`.
+Hence, upon detecting bad data, the `detect` variable will hold `true`.
 The `maxNormalizedResidual` variable retains the value of the largest normalized residual, while the `label` contains the label of the measurement identified as bad data.
+JuliaGrid will mark the respective measurements as out-of-service within the `Measurement` type.

-JuliaGrid optimizes the algorithm for efficiency by not outright removing measurements from matrices and vectors.
-Instead, it sets non-zero elements to zero.
-The variable `index` contains positions within the vectors `weight` and `mean` that will be reset to zero.
-Additionally, it stores the row index within the coefficient matrix where non-zero elements will be adjusted to zero.
-Here is an example:
+Moreover, JuliaGrid will adjust the coefficient matrix and mean vector within the `DCStateEstimation` type based on measurements now designated as out-of-service.
+To optimize the algorithm's efficiency, JuliaGrid resets non-zero elements to zero in the coefficient matrix and mean vector.
+The `index` variable denotes positions within the mean vector that will be reset to zero.
+Additionally, it records the row index within the coefficient matrix where non-zero elements will be adjusted to zero.
+Here's an illustration:
 ```@repl WLSDCStateEstimationSolution
 analysis.bad.index
+analysis.method.mean
 analysis.method.coefficient
 ```